alienlebarge/alienlebargech-v3/src/now/now.md

 ## What I'm playing

+- Zelda Reath of the Wild while waiting for Zelda Tears of the Kingdom
 - Splatoon 3
 - Minecraft (Java)
-- Zelda Reath of the Wild while waiting for Zelda Tears of the Kingdom

 ## What I’m making

 - Working as a Frontend Engineer for the [State of Vaud](https://www.vd.ch){rel="external"}
+- Building a web pattern builder for [Stolperbeats eurorack module](https://makingsoundmachines.com/stolperbeats/){rel="external"}
 - Redesigning my website (the one your are visiting right now)
 - Fixing things in the house